 One can think of many other areas, ranging from the employment guarantee scheme to Swachh Bharat where the NDA Government ended up implementing policies initiated by the UPA.
 This remarkable continuity in policy stands in sharp contrast to the highly charged criticism of each other’s policies.
 Within the heat and dust of political rhetoric, there is a calm space of like-mindedness that the nation can benefit from if both voters and investors are assured of policy continuity in critical areas.

-Sanjaya Baru is distinguished fellow at the Institute for Defence Studies & Analysis in New Delhi and author of, among other titles, 1991: How P.V.
+Sanjaya Baru is a political commentator and policy analyst and author of, among other titles, 1991: How P.V.
 Narasimha Rao Made History and The Accidental Prime Minister: The Making and Unmaking of Manmohan Singh